ofa-alumni/job_listings/amazon_music.md

 *(Please add yourself if you know anything about this organization)*

-* Paul is a terrific guy, and would be a good boss and mentor.
+* Scout: Paul is a terrific guy, and would be a good boss and mentor.
 I am working as an advisor to a product that he is helping to bring to market.